justeslam/offsec2/notes/client_side_attacks.md

     Listing 13 - Name and Version Tags of the Library

-Next, we'll add the isLibraryPinned11 tag.
+Next, we'll add the isLibraryPinned tag.
 This element specifies if the library is pinned to the navigation pane in Windows Explorer.
 For our targets, this may be another small detail to make the whole process feel more genuine and therefore, we'll set it to true.
-The next tag we'll add is iconReference,12 which determines what icon is used to display the library file.
+The next tag we'll add is iconReference, which determines what icon is used to display the library file.
 We must specify the value in the same format as the name element.
 We can use imagesres.dll to choose between all Windows icons.
 We can use index "-1002" for the Documents folder icon from the user home directories or "-1003" for the Pictures folder icon.
 We'll provide the latter to make it look more benign.

 ```bash
 <isLibraryPinned>true</isLibraryPinned>